-The Thunderbird had been around since 1955 and this was the best selling year yet with over at 92,798 cars sold.
+The Thunderbird had been around since 1955 and this was the best selling year yet with over at 92,798 cars sold during the 1960 model year.
 The four-passenger T-Bird was doing well.

 Power comes from a 352 cubic inch Thunderbird V8 engine with four-barrel carburetor producing 300 horsepower.
 This is paired with the optional three-speed Cruise-O-Matic automatic transmission.

 Built in the Wixom Assembly Plant in Michigan it was loaded with great options including; power steering, power brakes, power windows, powered driver’s seat, MagicAire heater / defroster and AM radio.